odennav/wordpress-mariadb-helm/README.md

 Now, you can access WordPress using the domain configured earlier.
 You will be guided through the `installation` process.

-## Enabling WordPress Monitoring Metrics
+## Enable WordPress Monitoring Metrics

 In this section, you will learn how to enable metrics for monitoring your WordPress instance.